Advanced c interview questions and answers

 Explanation:

-Since #pragma world is unknown for Turbo c 3.0 compilers so it will ignore this directive without showing any error or warning message and execute the whole program assuming #pragma world statement is not present.
+As the #pragma world directive is unknown to Turbo C 3.0 compilers, they will simply ignore this directive without displaying any error or warning messages.
+The compiler proceeds to execute the entire program, treating the #pragma world statement as if it is not present.

 List of pragma directives in turbo c 3.0: